Overcoming Obstacles to Making Disciples in Our Networks:

 For Reflection and Discussion

-The Model We Follow: Word, Prayer, Fasting (WPF) + Five Movements
+The Model We Follow: Loving God and Loving Others + Five Movements

-At the center of disciple-making is communion with God through Scripture, prayer, and fasting.
-These practices shape our desires, align us with God’s purposes, deepen our dependence on the Spirit, and give us courage to love and reach the people in our lives.
-They cultivate the inner life necessary for the outward work.
+At the center of disciple-making is loving God and loving others, the two commands Jesus identified as greatest.
+These loves are formed and sustained through Scripture, prayer, and fasting—practices that shape our desires, align us with God’s purposes, deepen our dependence on the Spirit, and give us courage to love the people God has placed in our lives.
+They cultivate the inner life from which faithful obedience and outward mission flow.

 From this center flow five interconnected movements that form a simple, repeatable pattern of obedience: